Jesmykel/Linux-Cloud-Computing-Lab/Week 1/LAB 1/README.md

 # Lab 1: Create a Linux virtual machine with the Azure CLI

 1. Launch Azure Cloud Shell

+I lauched Azure cloud Shell on the Azure Platfrom and i was presented with the CLI interface

 2. Create a resource group
 3. Create virtual machine
 4. Open port 80 for web traffic